 - Spine Engine Theory (how ALL athletic movement is driven), and

 - Tensegrity, OR Tension Integrity (discover how explosive the body’s own natural springiness can be).

 Here’s a video of Physical Therapist Dr. Kelly Starrett of MobilityWOD.com demonstrating the One-Joint Rule:

 In case you missed it, in the above video, Dr. Kelly Starrett said:

 “Hinging at one of the segments [vertebraes in the neck]…when we put a hinge across the central nervous system, the body recognizes that as a primary insult, or threat to the body, because you’re basically guillotining or kinking the nervous system.
 You’ve kinked ‘the tube’, so it [force production] just drops off.”

 “The spine has major potential to decrease your force production.”

 Here’s video of 2013 NL MVP Andrew McCutchen breaking his head and spine alignment.
 This is actually a semi-common hitting power mistake made by quite a few of my young hitters – as you’ll see in a bit.
 Scary to think that Andrew McCutchen was bleeding force at impact with the numbers he put up this past year:

-The first baseball hitting video spine mistake was leaked from The Truth About Explosive Rotational Power Course.
+The first baseball hitting video spine mistake was leaked from The Truth About Explosive Rotational Power online video course.
 This is all a part of the human movement rules.
 As you can see, breaking our spinal integrity at contact can have a bleeding force effect on performance.